alankan2004/EDGAR-Automation/README.md

 # EDGAR-Automation
-Python program that parses fund holdings pulled from EDGAR
+Python Web Scraping program that parses fund holdings pulled from EDGAR.

+## What the program does...

+## What can be improved...